pkivolowitz/asm_book/section_1/regs/ldr.md

 calculation called SVE.
 We will probably never cover AVE as no generally available processor implements it.
 This includes Apple Silicon.

+I wonder how sad this makes certain engineers at ARM.
+After all, imagine if YOU threw an ISA and nobody came.

 ## Examples

 ### Loading (Storing) Various Sizes of Integers